MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 For each instance there is a set of predefined properties that can be set.
 Some properties apply for all node types, while some properties are specific for a certain node type.
-Properties that apply for all node types, are refered to as *common properties*.
+Properties that apply for all node types, are referred to as *common properties*.

 #### Instance ID